Recent curriculum innovation projects

 3D design students, who observed the sessions, developed an e-tool prototype which now needs to be evaluated and adapted to suit sustainability-related interdisciplinary curriculum initiatives at undergraduate or graduate level across the University.
 In order to achieve this we aim to invite staff and students from nursing and 3D design, as well as interested parties from the Faculty of Arts, Humanities and Business (a heavy user of a range of materials) to a workshop to explore how and where the using of our scenario based training fits in their curricula.

-This project aims to engage a multidisciplinary team of academic and learning support staff in exploring innovative pedagogy with clear potential for sustainable long term impact on teaching and learning at Plymouth University.
-They will create an on-going action learning set which will be both the vehicle and driver by which transformative approaches to education can be replicated in practice.
+This project aims to engage a multidisciplinary team of academic and learning support staff in exploring innovative pedagogy with clear potential for sustainable long term impact on teaching and learning at the University.
+They will create an ongoing action learning set which will be both the vehicle and driver by which transformative approaches to education can be replicated in practice.

 In order to engage proactively with the notion of sustainable education (rather than the rather narrower field of education for sustainability) a fundamental shift in perspective is required, that fosters in our students dynamic, independent, and interdependent learning.